Volume 63, Number 6

 Actor Joe Mantegna’s dedication to the campaign to build the National Museum of the United States Army is inspired by family history, serendipity, and an appreciation of the service and sacrifices of the American military.

-CompanyCommand: The Challenge Approach to Developing Leaders
+CompanyCommand: The Leader Challenge Approach

 The Leader Challenge approach uses real-life challenges to develop leaders.
 Participants can develop their skills in an interactive online environment or through dynamic face-to-face engagement.